Poets&Quants Top Business Schools

 Marketing students can also participate in the annual American Marketing Association (AMA) Collegiate Case Competition, an event that brings together marketing students to solve and present a case study.
 Last year’s competition asked students to develop a comprehensive marketing plan targeting Generation Z in an effort to increase membership and relevance among American college students.

-“Participating in the AMA Challenge was a prominent part of my senior year and helped me prepare for project management in my career,” another 2018 alumni said.
+“Participating in the AMA Challenge was a prominent part of my senior year and helped me prepare for project management in my career,” one alumni said.

 Contact Information